15 Moral Values You Must Teach Your Kids

 1. Practice What You Preach

 Children learn from the people around them, so in order to teach your kids good values, you must model them in your life, first.
-You may verbally explain numerous values, but your kid will only pick up the ones you showcase through your own behaviour.
+You may verbally explain multiple values, but your kid will only pick up the ones you showcase through your behaviour.

 2. Narrate Personal Experiences